People Tree: Recent History

+Trademarks

+In 2024-25, People Tree Fair Trade Group Ltd transferred its Japan, UK, Chinese, European, United States, South Korean and Taiwanese trademarks into the personal ownership of Hana Sim, CEO James Minney's current wife.
+People Tree Fair Trade Group Ltd allowed its Hong Kong and Australian trademarks to lapse due to non-payment of fees in 2024.

 Products

 People Tree designs, manufactures, and markets its own label.
-It implemented the first supply chain for organic cotton and was the first organization in the world to achieve GOTS (Global Organic Textile Standard) certification for a supply chain located in the developing world.
-In the past it has worked in collaboration with designers like Orla Kiely and Bora Aksu, as well as London's V & A Museum.
+It implemented the first supply chain for organic cotton and was the first organization in the world to achieve Global Organic Textile Standard (GOTS) certification for a supply chain located in the developing world.
+In the past it has worked in collaboration with designers like Orla Kiely and Bora Aksu, as well as London's Victoria and Albert Museum.
 People Tree is sold in 500 stores around the world including ASOS.com.
 The company also runs its own e-commerce business.